Bijainagar

-Bijainagar is a city and headquarters of Bijainagar tehsil in the Ajmer district of the Indian state of Rajasthan.It was founded by Shri Rao Saheb Vijay Singh ji Of Masuda in 1919 CE,This city is situated along the Khari River close to the southern border of Ajmer District.
+Bijainagar is a city and headquarters of Bijainagar tehsil in the Beawar district of the Indian state of Rajasthan.It was founded by Shri Rao Saheb Vijay Singh ji Of Masuda in 1919 CE,This city is situated along the Khari River close to the southern border of Ajmer District.

 Demographics

 As of the 2011 Indian census, Bijainagar has a population of 32,124.
 The population is 51 percent male and 49 percent female.
 Bijainagar has an average literacy rate of 69 percent, which is higher than the national average of 59.5 percent.
 Male literacy is 78 percent and female literacy is 60 percent.
 14 percent of the population is aged six or less.
 Most of the population practices the Hindu religion.

 Geography

 The area is known as "Krishi Mandi" is the second largest region in the state of Rajasthan for the production of cotton.

 The main water source is the Bisalpur Dam, which supplies Rajasthan's largest water treatment plant.
 The Para 1 Dam in Para is one of the major irrigation dams in the Ajmer District.